Relativity implications of the quantum phase: Introduction

-``So if one asks what is the main feature of quantum mechanics, I feel inclined now to say that it is not noncommutative algebra.
+In a well known quote, Dirac states: ``So if one asks what is the main feature of quantum mechanics, I feel inclined now to say that it is not noncommutative algebra.
 It is the existence of probability amplitudes which underlie all atomic processes.
 Now a probability amplitude is related to experiment but only partially.
 The square of the modulus is something that we can observe.
 That is the probability which the experimental people get.
 But besides that there is a phase, a number of modulus unity which we can modify without affecting the square of the modulus.
-And this phase is all important because it is the source of all interference phenomena but its physical significance is obscure."
+And this phase is all important because it is the source of all interference phenomena but its physical significance is obscure.'' \cite{Dirac 2}